firegloves-bundles/agenda-bundle-templates/README.md

 ent bundle run springboot-agenda
 ```
 > Please note, the springboot-agenda microservice requires both a Postgresql database and a Keycloak to run.
-> This bundle provides a SVC to run them as container for development purposes
+> This bundle provides a SVC to run them as container for development purposes.
-> run `ent bundle svc start agenda-postgresql` and `ent bundle svc start agenda-keycloak`
+> run `ent bundle svc start agenda-postgresql` and `ent bundle svc start agenda-keycloak`.

 ### Micro frontend Configuration and Build
 1. For each micro frontend framework (Angular, React, and Vue.js):